Yorko/mlcourse.ai/_sources/book/topic08/topic08_sgd_hashing_vowpal_wabbit.md

         vw_test_data.write(to_vw_format(text))
 ```

-We train Vowpal Wabbit in multiclass classification mode, passing the `oaa` parameter("one against all") with the number of classes.
+We train Vowpal Wabbit in multiclass classification mode, passing the `oaa` parameter ("one against all") with the number of classes.
 Also, let's see what parameters our model quality is dependent on (more info can be found in the [official Vowpal Wabbit tutorial](https://github.com/JohnLangford/vowpal_wabbit/wiki/Tutorial)):
  - learning rate (-l, 0.5 default) – rate of weight change on every step
  - learning rate decay (--power_t, 0.5 default) – it is proven in practice, that, if the learning rate drops with the number of steps in stochastic gradient descent, we approach the minimum loss better
  - loss function (--loss_function) – the entire training algorithm depends on it.
-See [docs](https://github.com/JohnLangford/vowpal_wabbit/wiki/Loss-functions) for loss functions
+See the [docs](https://github.com/JohnLangford/vowpal_wabbit/wiki/Loss-functions) for loss functions
  - Regularization (-l1) – note that VW  calculates regularization for every object.
-That is why we usually set regularization values to about $10^{-20}.$
+This is why we usually set regularization values to about $10^{-20}.$

 Additionally, we can try automatic Vowpal Wabbit parameter tuning with [Hyperopt](https://github.com/hyperopt/hyperopt).